Awareness of business laws

 Law on Bankruptcy

-Business bankruptcy in the UAE is governed by Federal Law by Decree No. 9 of 2016 on Bankruptcy which came into force on December 2016.
+Business bankruptcy in the UAE is governed by Federal Law by Decree No. 9 of 2016 on Bankruptcy (available in Arabic) which came into force on December 2016.
 The law provides a legal framework to help distressed companies in the UAE to avoid bankruptcy and liquidation through different mechanisms which include:

 - consensual out-of-court financial restructuring